 Best value external SSD

-Sometimes, you don't need to break the bank to find the perfect product.
+Sometimes, you don't need to break the bank to find the best external hard drives for Mac.
 The SanDisk 1TB Extreme Portable SSD is a great alternative to more expensive hard drives, and it's an excellent drive to take on the go.
 It offers NVMe solid state performance of up to 1050MB/s read and up to 1000MB/s write speeds, and it's sized in the perfect form factor for tossing in a bag and going out.

 The SanDisk Portable SSD also features up to 2-meter drop protection and is IP55 water and dust resistant.
 Plus, it has a carabiner loop at the top to carry around on your favorite bag or belt loop.
 All this, and 256-bit AES encryption, for less than $150.